-You can buy Bitcoin directly from online brokers or cryptocurrency exchanges and store it in a crypto wallet, or trade it via CFDs.
+You can buy Bitcoin directly from online brokers or a Bitcoin exchange and store it in a digital wallet, or trade it via CFDs.
 The decision to hold BTC or trade CFDs depends entirely on your aims and investment horizon.

 How volatile is Bitcoin?

 Bitcoin is a highly volatile asset.
 In the past, Bitcoin has frequently jumped or fallen by more than 30% in a single day!

 Do I need a crypto wallet to trade Bitcoin?

 If you want to own the underlying assets, then yes.
 Luckily, platforms like eToro come with a companion Bitcoin wallet in which you can safely store your coins.